 Surveys are used to collect data from the target audience and gather insights into their preferences, opinions, choices, and feedback related to their products and services.
-Most survey software often a wide range of question types to select.
+Most survey software often has a wide range of question types to select.

-You can also use a ready-made survey template to save on time and effort.
+You can also use a ready-made survey template to save time and effort.
 Online surveys can be customized as per the business’s brand by changing the theme, logo, etc. They can be distributed through several distribution channels such as email, website, offline app, QR code, social media, etc. Depending on the type and source of your audience, you can select the channel.

-In this method, market experts are provided with the estimates and assumptions of forecasts made by other experts in the industry.
+In delphi method, market experts are provided with the estimates and assumptions of forecasts made by other experts in the industry.
 Experts may reconsider and revise their estimates and assumptions based on the information provided by other experts.
 The consensus of all experts on demand forecasts constitutes the final demand forecast.